joshsizer/wgu_projects/README.md

 ## Scripting and Programming Applications: Student Roster

-A simple script that can read in a student roster and perform analysis.
+A simple script that takes in a student roster and perform analysis.